SGrimsley02/conlang/README.md

 * Expanding support for example sentences
 * Automatic IPA translations
 * Resources for coming up with conlang ideas
+* Data visualization for phoneme, syntax, and language analysis
 * Improved storage options
 * Reformatting of the repository